Setting Costs in Metorik

 3. Show products without a cost — this will filter the list to only show products without a cost set.
 This is handy down the line when you have some products that have a cost already set and some without.

 4. Bulk import costs — click the "Bulk Import Costs" button to upload a CSV containing all your products and costs.
-Click the export template button to download a CSV template to enter the costs into:
+Optionally you can export a CSV template to enter the costs into.

 Part 2: Set Other Costs

 Of course, an order might consist of some additional costs such as shipping costs, transaction costs, and another extra cost that might be specific to your store.
 You can add these in this section.
 These are completely optional.

 Manage shipping costs here.

 You can set 3 different types of shipping costs: